 When it comes to providing corporate renewable energy on the scale needed to attract big businesses, not all states are created equal.
-In a recent GreenBiz article, an analyst for the World Resource Institute cites nearly half of Fortune 500 companies are pursuing sustainability or renewable energy goals.
-How quickly they reach those goals depends in part on where they choose to locate.
+An analyst for the World Resource Institute cites in a GreenBiz article that nearly half of Fortune 500 companies are pursuing sustainability or renewable energy goals.
+How quickly they reach those goals depends, in part, on where they choose to locate.

 For many innovative businesses, choosing a location to operate often comes down to the structure of a state’s electricity market.

 “Overall, states with deregulated electricity markets earned higher rankings because companies in those states had ‘retail choice,’ meaning customers can choose which energy provider supplies their electricity.”

 That could lead to the logical conclusion that states with regulated markets (with a monopoly utility determining the source of electricity it provides to all customers) are less competitive.
 That assumption could be wrong.